maptiler/manual/usage.rst

 $ `merge_mbtiles large.mbtiles patch.mbtiles`
 and the existing tiles available in both `large.mbtiles` and the `patch.mbtiles` are going to be merged and will replace the original tiles - so the `large.mbtiles` will be updated in-place.

+The utility also extent the bounding box of the tiles - it is usable for merging two just partly overlapping maps into one bigger map covering larger extent.

+`-no_sparse`
+ Generates missing empty tiles to fit in united bounding box.
+This option may decrease speed, but generates correct MBTiles.

+`-reencode`
+ Re-encode tiles, iff details MBTiles are in different format than base MBTiles.
+Otherwise hybrid format is set for base MBTiles (Default behaviour).